Norcal Bluefin Tuna Fishing 101: Getting The Bite

 The Reel

 GET AT LEAST ONE 50 WIDE.
 I cannot emphasize this enough.
 You will be spending $500 to $1200 in fuel per day if your trolling madmacs, going out there with a reel that cant fish far enough back or will get spooled if you do go way back is not worth it, make one less trip, or put all of your money into one good reel and an ok rod, share it with a buddy, or go with us!
 Sometimes these fish get boat shy, some days you’ll need have your madmac 1800 feet from the boat to get bit.
 Some days your spreader bar can only be 200 feet from the boat and you can use the 30 wides or 50 narrows, but you wont know what kind of day it is until your out there.
 Your far better off having one good setup than two ok ones especially for madmacs.
 I use a 50 wide for my way back and a 50 regular for my short rod.
 A wide will be required for your long rod, but the 50 regular is easier to reel in since you don’t have to guide the line as far to the sides.
 You can defiantly use a 50 wide for both rods though.
 One thing to note is having a 30wide with 100lb solid line may be be useful if you plan on running a kite on light wind days, as the lighter lighter line helps keep the kite in the air.
+A makaira 30 properly set up can land most bluefin, but for the small price difference its well worth just buying a 50lb class reel.

 I’m a Makaira Fan, Okuma reels used to be pretty sub-par but they really put a ton of R&D into the making the Makaira.
 For the price point its the best you can get and the drill attachment they make is arm saver, worth every penny.
-The overall best reel you can buy is the Aluetencos Gorilla, the smoothest drag in the industy and just the Ferrari of reels, but is about 2 times the cost of a makaira 1400 bucks.
+The overall best reel you can buy is the Aluetencos Gorilla, the smoothest drag in the industy and just the Ferrari of reels, but is about 2 times the cost of a makaira.
 Any big game reel will get the job done though, they all have pros and cons that I may go into another day.
 One last note, if you go with the Makaria get the special edition model since it has hardened gears.

 The Line